 Reshape slowly and carefully stretch it back to its original size.
 Dry out of direct sunlight or heat.
 This tip comes from the Wool Bureau, which verifies this technique will work provided the fibers have not become permanently damaged.
 (Best laundry tip, ever!)

 Need those jammies or towels to dry fast?
-Add a dry towel or two into the mix and it will reduce dry time significantly.
+Add a dry bath towel or two into the mix and it will reduce dry time significantly—like in half the time!
+Just don’t overload the machine so that everything can tumble well.

 Don’t throw away that box of laundry softener sheets since you are no longer using them in the laundry.
 When you have an impossible-to-clean casserole dish or pot, toss one or two of the used sheets into the pan, fill with hot water, and presto! in 20 minutes it wipes clean, no scrubbing needed.